flusity/flusity-CMS/README.md

 <br><b>The site also contains JavaScript code that includes the following functions:</b>
 Loading the page without reloading when clicking on links with the "data-page" attribute.
 Automatically close notifications (alerts) after 3 seconds.
-Toggle function to expand or collapse the side navigation bar.
+Offcanvas function to expand or collapse the side navigation bar.
 Considering these elements and functions, the website is a convenient and functional admin control panel.
 </p>
   <ul>